PlayQ-DevOps/terraform-playq-poc/projects/README.md

 The projects folder is for the Tofu + Harness POC.

-- Harness Projects are how we manage AWS Accounts or Environments in Harness
+Harness "projects" are how we manage AWS Accounts or Environments in the Harness platform.

 We can add workspace provisioning for each service.
 This creates a workspace for each environment <> service pair.